marcusspangenberg/waitfreequeue/README.md

 #include "waitfreequeue/WaitFreeMPSCQueue.h"

-// SIZE must be a power of 2 WaitFreeMPSCQueue<ELEMENT_TYPE, SIZE> queue;
+WaitFreeMPSCQueue<ELEMENT_TYPE, SIZE> queue;

-// push will assert if the queue is full if asserts are enabled,
+// Will assert if the queue is full if asserts are enabled,
 // otherwise the behaviour is undefined.
-The queue should be dimensioned so that this
+The queue should be dimensioned so that this never happens.
-// never happens.
-//
-// push is not thread safe with regards to other push operations, but is thread safe
-// with regards to pop operations.
+// Thread safe with regards to other push operations and to pop operations.
 ELEEENT_TYPE element;
 queue.push(element);

-// pop will return false if the queue is empty,
-// the element is only valid if the return value is true
+// Returns false if the queue is empty, otherwise true. item is only valid if the function returns true.
-// pop is thread safe with regards to other pop operations and to push operations
+// Not thread safe with regards to other pop operations, thread safe with regards to push operations.
 ELEMENT_TYPE element;
 if (queue.pop(element)) {
     // element is valid